 When thinking about how to build unified customer profiles to augment your ecommerce marketing strategy, there are two critical things to consider:

 - 1) Types of data to collect and unify: If you’re like most ecommerce businesses, you likely have a ton of information about your customers, even if it’s scattered across many different systems.
 You might track transactions, shopping behaviors like product pages visited, email engagement data, loyalty program status, and other identifying information like email address or customer ID.

 - 2) Where that data comes from: For every piece of data you want to unify into a customer profile, it’s important to understand where it lives today.
 Depending on the type of data, it may come from your CRM system, email marketing platform, campaign management tool, loyalty system, or an ecommerce platform like Shopify or Magento.

-Getting the right data across systems and channels into one place enables you to create dynamic segments instantly and provide highly relevant one-to-one experiences in a way that was not previously possible.
-But that’s easier said than done without the right technology to give you access to unified and actionable data for ecommerce marketing.
+Getting the right customer data across systems and channels into one place enables you to create dynamic, multi-dimensional segments instantly and provide highly relevant one-to-one experiences in a way that was not previously possible.

 Benefits of a single customer view for ecommerce marketing professionals

 Before we get into the details about how to build a single customer view for ecommerce marketing, let’s review why it offers immense value.